Shared Ownership Scheme

 If you start out with a 25% share and your circumstances change, meaning you can afford a bigger mortgage, then you can increase your stake at a later date to 50% or 75% or with some schemes up to 100% for full ownership.
 The rent paid will decrease in line with the reduced amount of the property owned by the housing association.

-- people who have less than £80,000 per annum (£90,000 in London) coming into the household (regardless of which of the above categories they fit into)
+- People who have less than £80,000 (£90,000 in London) coming into the household as a combined annual income (regardless of whether they fit into one of the above categories)

-For customers with bad credit ratings, it can be difficult to secure a shared ownership mortgage.
-Having negative items, for example missed credit card or loan repayments, County Court Judgments (CCJs) or a previous bankruptcy, on record in your credit history can mean that lenders may see your involvement in a shared ownership mortgage as more of a risk than they are willing to accept.
+Customers with bad credit ratings can sometimes find it difficult to secure a Shared Ownership mortgage.
+Negative items in your credit history, such as missed credit card or loan repayments, County Court Judgments (CCJs) or a previous bankruptcy can raise red flags for many lenders, and certainly those on the high street.
+Any mention of a serious issue in the past can mean some lenders might see your involvement in a shared ownership mortgage as more of a risk than they are willing to accept.

 With an good credit history, you will generally only need a small deposit for a shared ownership mortgage – typically 5% – although mortgages with no deposit are also sometimes a possibility.

 With a recent history of bad credit, or with more serious adverse credit events such as a previous property repossession or a bankruptcy on your record, you might be asked to put down a deposit of 15%, perhaps more.
 You are also likely to be charged a higher rate of interest on the loan.

 However, this should be balanced against the fact that in your current financial situation, a shared ownership mortgage may be the best way, and possibly the only way, to become a home-owner.

 The most important thing is the need to be able to prove you can afford the mortgage and rent on the property.